EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 ## Additional Data for Investments

-Additional data for investment is specified when creating the nodes through subtypes of the type `InvestmentData` and `GeneralInvData`.
+Additional data for investment is specified when creating the nodes through subtypes of the type `InvestmentData` and `AbstractInvData`.
-`GeneralInvData` is introduced in this version to allow for making `EnergyModelsInvestments` independent of `EnergyModelsBase`, although this is not yet implemented in the model.
+`AbstractInvData` is introduced in this version to allow for making `EnergyModelsInvestments` independent of `EnergyModelsBase`, although this is not yet implemented in the model.

 ```@docs
 InvestmentData
-GeneralInvData
+AbstractInvData
 ```

 This additional data is node specific, not technology specific.